onemoon/rule-providers/README.md

 1. Open `Clash for Windows` software.
 2. Select `Settings` from the left sidebar.
-3. Scroll to `Profiles` and click the `Edit` button to open the parsers file, and then edit it [ [Config wiki](https://docs.cfw.lbyczf.com/contents/parser.html#%E8%BF%9B%E9%98%B6%E6%96%B9%E6%B3%95-javascript) ]
+3. Navigate to `Profiles`, select the `Edit` button to open the parser file in a text editor, and proceed to modify it. [ [Config wiki](https://docs.cfw.lbyczf.com/contents/parser.html#%E8%BF%9B%E9%98%B6%E6%96%B9%E6%B3%95-javascript) ]
-4. Select the proper jsDelivr link to use in the parsers file
+4. Pick an appropriate jsDelivr link to use in the parsers file.

 ## Configuration and Wiki